-Unlike some towns, Bay Shore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bay Shore are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bay Shore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bay Shore is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bay Shore who work in office and administrative support (15.33%), sales jobs (10.68%), and management occupations (9.59%).
+There are especially a lot of people living in Bay Shore who work in office and administrative support (14.85%), sales jobs (9.93%), and management occupations (9.05%).

 Bay Shore is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the town are by private automobile, Bay Shore is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Bay Shore area by reducing both traffic and air pollution.

 The most common language spoken in Bay Shore is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and French Creole.